riletan/promptz/memory-bank/projectbrief.md

 ## Overview

-Promptz is a platform for creating, sharing, and discovering AI prompts.
-It allows users to browse, create, and manage prompts for various AI applications.
-The platform includes user authentication, prompt management, and social features like favoriting prompts.
+Promptz is a platform for creating, sharing, and discovering AI prompts and project rules.
+It allows users to browse, create, and manage prompts for various AI applications, as well as share Amazon Q Developer project rules that help enforce coding standards and best practices.
+The platform includes user authentication, content management, and social features like favoriting prompts and tracking popularity.

 ## Core Requirements